mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/custom-resources-workspace-catalog/kafka/index.md

 excerpt: Deploying Kafka in a project
 ---

-## Getting Started
+## Getting started

 <!-- TODO: Fix ZooKeeper operator link - this relies on the zookeeper docs being available in order to pass pre-commit -->
 To get started with creating and managing a Kafka Cluster in a project, you first need to deploy the [Kafka operator](../../../../../workspaces/applications/catalog-applications/kafka-operator/) and the [ZooKeeper operator](../../../../../workspaces/applications/catalog-applications/) in the workspace where the project exists.

-Once you have the Kafka operator deployed, you can create Kafka Clusters by applying a `KafkaCluster` custom resource in a project's namespace.
-You can find various examples of the custom resources and their configurations in the [Kafka operator repository](https://github.com/banzaicloud/koperator/tree/master/config/samples).
+After you deploy the Kafka operator, create Kafka Clusters by applying a `KafkaCluster` custom resource in a project's namespace.
+Refer to the [Kafka operator repository](https://github.com/banzaicloud/koperator/tree/master/config/samples) for examples of the custom resources and their configurations.

-## Example Deployment
+## Example deployment

+This example deployment walks you through first deploying a ZooKeeper cluster and then a Kafka cluster in a project namespace.
+After following the steps below, you should have a running ZooKeeper cluster and Kafka cluster ready for use in your project's namespace.

 1. Set the `PROJECT_NAMESPACE` environment variable to the name of your project’s namespace: